ReactiveHTML/rimmel/README.md

 Performance is always key, isn't it?

 Actually, it depends.
-Some studies<sup>1</sup>, in fact, show that a little bit of waiting in _certain conditions_ can actually improve the overall user experience!
+Some studies, in fact, show that a little bit of waiting in _certain conditions_ can actually improve the overall user experience!<br>
+_(Bryant&amp;Veroff, Kahneman&amp;Tversky, Brickman&amp;Campbell, Schultz)_

 Anyway, Rimmel is fast.
 You can slow it down with the `Rx.delay()` operator if you want, but if you don't, it's fast and here's why:<br>